Monas Hieroglyphica

 Monas Hieroglyphica (or The Hieroglyphic Monad) is a book by John Dee, the Elizabethan magus and court astrologer of Elizabeth I of England, published in Antwerp in 1564.
 It is an exposition of the meaning of an esoteric symbol that he invented.

 Dee's Monas Hieroglyphica presents a complex emblem constructed from various astrological symbols, with elements of Latin wordplay, capitalization, spacing, and diacritics, rendering its interpretation challenging.
 The symbol is intended to embody a profound concept, representing the unity of all creation influenced by celestial forces.
 Dee believed that this symbol contained the essence of alchemical transformation and spiritual evolution, and by meditating upon it, he aimed to access hidden knowledge transcending linguistic barriers.
 In merging astrology, alchemy, mysticism, and metaphysics, the Hieroglyphic Monad serves as a visual manifestation of Dee's interconnected worldview.

 Content

 Different parts of the symbol could be combined to form other symbols.

 Understanding the text is difficult because of Dee's Latin wordplay, unexplained capitalization, odd spacing and diacritics.

 Meaning of the symbol

 The symbol is said to be composed of other astrological symbols.

 John Dee intended the Monad to incorporate a wide range of mystical and esoteric concepts.
 This complex symbol was meant to symbolize the unity of all creation, influenced by astrological and planetary forces.
 Dee believed it held the essence of alchemical transformation and spiritual growth.
-By meditating on the Monad, he thought to gain insights into hidden knowledge about the universe, transcending language barriers and tapping into profound truths.
+By meditating on the Monad, he sought to gain insights into hidden knowledge about the universe, transcending language barriers and tapping into profound truths.
 Overall, Dee's intention was to encapsulate his interconnected worldview, combining elements of astrology, alchemy, mysticism, and metaphysics.